AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

 For these asset types, you must use AEM Package Manager to create a CRX package on the source AEM server and install the package on the destination server.
 For information about creating and installing packages, see [Working with packages](https://experienceleague.adobe.com/docs/experience-manager-65/administering/contentmanagement/package-manager.html#package-manager).

-### Download Forms &amp; Documents assets {#download-forms-amp-documents-assets}
+### Download Forms or related assets {#download-forms-amp-documents-assets}

-To download Forms & Documents assets:
+To download a forms or related assets:

-1. Log in to the AEM Forms instance.
+1. Log in to your AEM Forms instance.
 1. Tap Experience Manager ![adobeexperiencemanager](assets/adobeexperiencemanager.png) icon &gt; navigation ![compass](assets/compass.png) icon&gt; Forms &gt; Forms & Documents.
-1. Select the forms assets and tap the **Download** icon.
+1. Select the assets and tap the **Download** icon.
 1. In the Download Asset(s), choose one of the following options, and tap **Download**.

     * **Download as CRX Package:** Use the option to download and move all selected asset(s) and related dependencies from an AEM Forms instance to another.
 It downloads all assets and folders as crx package.
 Any form asset(s) including the forms authored in AEM (adaptive forms, Interactive Communications, and adaptive form fragments), form sets, form templates, PDF documents, and resources (XSDs, XFS, images) can be downloaded as package from AEM Forms UI.